Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Spoken Utterance and Multimodal Dataset

 \subsection{Procedure for Creating Speech Dataset}

-A single Japanese speaker was recorded in an anechoic chamber using an omnidirectional microphone (SHURE PG27-USB).
+A Japanese speaker was recorded in an anechoic chamber using an omnidirectional microphone (SHURE PG27-USB).
 The speech was uttered as clearly as possible to avoid speech recognition errors.
 The speech was saved as a 1-channel wav file with a sampling frequency of 16.1 kHz.
-The silence intervals before and after the utterance were removed using the automatic speech recognition system Julius~\footnote{https://github.com/julius-speech/dictation-kit}, because they would greatly affect the accuracy of phoneme and word discovery if they remained in the dataset.
-Next, the Mel-Frequency Cepstral Coefficients (MFCC) and the first and second derivatives of the MFCC were extracted from the speech data as features.
-The MFCC features were extracted with the frame width set to 25 msec and the frame shift length set to 10 msec.
-The MFCC and the first and second derivatives of the MFCC were 12-dimensional features.
+The silence intervals before and after the utterance were removed using the automatic speech recognition system Julius\footnote{Open-Source Large Vocabulary Continuous Speech Recognition Engine Julius: \url{https://github.com/julius-speech/dictation-kit}}~\cite{lee2001julius} because they would greatly affect the accuracy of phoneme and word discovery if they remained in the dataset.
+Next, the Mel-frequency cepstral coefficients (MFCC) and the first and second derivatives of the MFCC were extracted from the speech data as features.
+The MFCC features were extracted with the frame width set to 25 msec and the frameshift length set to 10 msec.
+The MFCC and first and second derivatives of the MFCC were 12-dimensional features.
 In this study, we used a deep sparse auto-encoder with parametric bias in the hidden layer (DSAE-PBHL)~\cite{nakashima2019unsupervised} to extract 12D, 8D, 5D, and 3D features in a stepwise manner.
-Here, the features were compressed using DSAE-PBHL was because (i) the experimental results of a previous study~\cite{nakashima2019unsupervised} showed higher word discovery accuracy compared to MFCC, and (ii) dimensional reduction reduces the computational cost.
+Here, the features were compressed using DSAE-PBHL because (i) the experimental results of a previous study~\cite{nakashima2019unsupervised} showed higher word discovery accuracy compared to MFCC, and (ii) dimensional reduction reduces the computational cost.
 Using the above procedure, each speech utterance was used as a 9-dimensional acoustic feature.